Results

 How to use the savings goal planner

-Select the mode that matches the question you are trying to answer: solve for the required deposit, estimate the number of periods needed, or project the future value.
-Choose APR when you have a nominal rate with a compounding frequency, switch to EAR for an effective annual yield, or pick continuous to model smooth exponential growth.
+Select the mode for your question: required deposit, time to goal, or future value.
+Use APR for nominal rates with compounding frequency, EAR for effective annual yield, and continuous for smooth exponential growth.

 FAQ